How to update an old BIOS without Windows

 Many other people have great blog posts about this movement, and I encourage you to check those out.

-The Problem: Windows-only BIOS Updates
+The problem: Windows-only BIOS updates

 With this context in mind, a popular choice for many people are old corporate laptops, such as the venerable Thinkpad.
 I’ve refurbished many of these over the years for a variety of uses, the older models like the X230 are second only to modern Framework laptops in terms of ease of repair.